 Speaking of egocentrism, how often have you heard an athlete say something ridiculous like,”Kobe Bryant needs to figure out what’s best for Kobe Bryant?”
 It seems like almost every athlete has forgotten “I” and instead goes right for the third person.
 Toddlers too skip “I” in favor of things like, “Sienna’s toothbrush!” or “Sienna’s hair!” but toddlers can be excused for such self-absorption since we’re repeatedly using our kids’ names in front of them so that they learn who they are and can distinguish themselves from others.
 Athletes have no such excuse, though you can blame the media which perpetuates this annoyance by asking stupid questions like, “How does Peyton Manning feel about playing for the Denver Broncos?”

-6) Many of them have rituals.
+6) Pro Athletes and Toddlers: Many of them have rituals.

 Whether it’s Hall-of-Fame baseball player Wade Boggs’ infamous eating of chicken before every game or basketball star LeBron James’ throwing pre-game chalk-throwing, most athletes attend to some sort of ritual to assure good luck and performance.
 There are so many rituals in sports that it’s impossible to count them all.
 Some are superstitions; some are just imbedded in the game’s culture.
 Toddlers also have rituals, particularly at bedtime.
 My daughter’s night-night liturgy includes: milk; a pink firefly that sprays blue stars across the ceiling; an often unintelligible conversation with a Hedwig puppet (Harry Potter’s owl); daddy and daughter singing “Rainbow Connection”; Kermit the Frog wishing her goodnight, telling her all her stuffed animal friends will watch over her during the night, and asking for a kiss and a hug; and finally a kiss goodnight and reinforcement of love from Mommy, Daddy or both.
 The night-night ceremony helps our daughter feel safe.
 Rituals help athletes feel focused.
 So long as something crazy like human sacrifice isn’t involved, it’s all good.